threedi/tema-demo/README.md

 Disaster management also means collaboration, of course.
 For that purpose, TEMA has provided infrastructure and technology suggestions as a framework for collaboration.
 The implementation plan in this document shows how we want to use the infrastructure to be able to show a nice realistic demo in cooperation with partners.

 I hope this document also helps other partners to get started.
-For that purpose, it is my intention to keep most of the code open source.
+For that purpose, it is my intention to keep most of the code open source (and thus visible).
 Some project-internal IP adresses and URLs will probably be hidden away in a private repo of course.
 You can email [reinout.vanrees@nelenschuurmans.nl](mailto:reinout.vanrees@nelen-schuurmans.nl) if you need access.

 ## Provided infrastructure